-Nicolas Grabar’s practice focuses on international capital markets and securities regulation and on the representation of large reporting companies.
+Nick Grabar’s practice focuses on capital markets and securities regulation and on the representation of large reporting companies.

-He plays a primary role in the firm’s work for public company clients, including leading Mexican and Brazilian businesses, sovereigns, and global investment banks, on their biggest and most complex capital markets and financing matters.
+He plays a primary role in the firm’s work for public company clients, including leading U.S. and Latin American businesses, sovereigns, and global investment banks, on their biggest and most complex capital markets and financing matters.

 Nick is known for creating durable relationships with his clients—including representing the Mexican government for more than 30 years—and is regarded as one of the premier authorities on SEC disclosure and securities reporting matters.